A year ago I hiked a loop through the Cotswolds, an area in England known for its rolling farmland and quaint villages.

 Rubbernecking the election

 The next day I was returned by taxi back to Dulas to continue hiking the route.
 A beautiful sunny morning.
 Walked through the mud and marshes of Traeth Dulas and the wet grass of the adjoining pastures.

 After passing through some quiet country lanes lined with churches and country estates, I reached the coast again and climbed cliffs the rest of the day.
 Stopped at the Point Lunas Lighthouse, where attractive vacation cottages are for rent in the lighthouse compound.

 Tonight was poker night at the hotel’s pub.
-A group of women diners unknowingly commandeered the corner table where the game was usually played, which exasperated the regular male players.
-They begrudgingly moved the game.
+A group of women diners unknowingly commandeered the corner table where the poker game was usually played, which exasperated the regular male players.
+They begrudgingly relocated their game.